Credential:

 Additional Components

-TTG's Pre-Apprenticeship Multiple Trades Exposure Program is also delivered through partnerships with The Centre for Employment & Learning, Huron-Perth Catholic District School Board and Avon Maitland District School Board.
+TTG's Pre-Apprenticeship Multiple Trades Exposure Program is also delivered through partnerships with Community Employment Choices (Strathroy), Agilec, the Municipality of Strathroy-Caradoc, Thames Valley District School Board, London Catholic District School Board, Huron-Perth Catholic District School Board, and Avon Maitland District School Board.

 Application Process

-There are limited spots available in our Manufacturing Pre-Apprenticeship Multiple Trades Exposure Program.
-To be considered for the program, you will first need to submit an application.
+There are limited spots available in our Manufacturing Pre-Apprenticeship Multiple Trades Exposure Programs.
+To be considered for one of our programs, you will first need to submit an application.

 How to Apply